ethereum/ethereum-org-website/public/content/defi/index.md

 2. The assets – [ETH](/eth/) and the other tokens (currencies).
 3. The protocols – [smart contracts](/glossary/#smart-contract) that provide the functionality, for example, a service that allows for decentralized lending of assets.
 4. [The applications](/dapps/) – the products we use to manage and access the protocols.

+Note: much of defi uses the [ERC-20 standard](/glossary/#erc-20).
+Applications in defi use a wrapper for ETH called Wrapped Ether (WETH).
+[Learn more about wrapped ether](/wrapped-eth).

 ## Build DeFi {#build-defi}